 While working on modernizing FOIA solutions for government agencies, we’ve found that using open-source software solutions can be a great strategy to get a cost-effective solution that is compliant with government regulations.
 ArkCase is a comprehensive platform providing case management that we’ve been using for FOIA solutions; it includes a strong set of out-of-the-box capabilities as described below.

 Working together with ArkCase, we developed a FOIA software solution, (now part of the ArkCase core) that handles the entire lifecycle of any FOIA request.

 Veracode Code Quality

-Veracode verification is one of the certifications that software providers need to fulfil to be a good match for government agency needs.
+Veracode verification is one of the certifications that software providers need to fulfill to be a good match for government agency needs.
 Most agencies understand that code security is quite important in decision-making.
-According to Veracode’s reports, 84% of decision makers are concerned with the security threats that may come with third-party applications.
+According to Veracode’s reports, 84% of decision-makers are concerned with the security threats that may come with third-party applications.
 While functionality and cost of a software are important, code security should figure prominently in a Request for Proposal (RFP).

 Veracode offers several tiers of code certification.
 Tier 1 is their standard code verification.
 Software products that fulfill this tier offer the needed security requirements at a reasonable price.